Sir Roland Wilson Pat Turner Scholarship

 - be a substantive APS 4 to SES Band 1 level Aboriginal or Torres Strait Islander employee

-- be employed by the APS with at least three years' service
+- have at least three years' service in the APS

 - have been accepted into a postgraduate coursework or Higher Degree Research program at ANU or CDU.